-This Butternut Squash Noodle Bowl is a creamy and warming dish for those chilly nights when you some comfort food.
+This Butternut Squash Noodle Bowl is easy to make and a healthy meal for dinnertime.
+It’s gluten-free and creamy without the dairy.
+This warming bowl is the perfect for those chilly nights when you need some comfort food!

 Butternut Squash Noodle Bowl